-The Borda method is a particular case of a general family of aggregation methods called scoring rules.
+Generalizations of the Borda method The Borda method is a particular case of a general family of aggregation methods called scoring rules.
 These rules associate a number (a score) to each position in a binary relation.
-In order to aggregate n preference relations, we compute, for each candidate, the sum of its scores in the preference relations of the n voters.
-The winner is the candidate with the smallest total score.
+In order to aggregate n preference relations, one computes, for each candidate, the sum of its scores in the preference relations of the n voters.
+The winner is the the candidate with the smallest total score.
 The Borda method is a particular scoring rule where the numbers associated to each rank are equally spaced.
-The British system is also a scoring rule where the best candidate in a preference relation receives 1 point and all the others receive the same score, say 2.
+The British system is also a scoring rule where the best candidate in a preference relation receives 1 point and all the other ones receive the same score, say 2.

-It has been shown that scoring rules are essentially characterized by neutrality, anonymity and separability [SMI 73, YOU 74, YOU 75].
-(If we then add cancellation, we obtain a characterization of the Borda method.)
-For an overview of many results about scoring rules, see [SAA 94].
+Smith (1973) and Young (1974, 1975) have shown that scoring rules are essentially characterized by neutrality, anonymity and separability (if we then add cancellation, we obtain a characterization of the Borda method).
+For an overview of many results about scoring rules, see Saari (1994).
 The French system is not a scoring rule because of the second stage.
-However, it is neutal and anonymous.
-It is therefore not separable, as shown in example 13.7.
-We have noticed in section 13.2 that the British system and the Borda method do not satisfy the Condorcet principle (see examples 19.2 and 19.10).
-This is not a surprise: indeed, it is possible to prove that no scoring rule can satisfy the Condorcet principle [MOU 88].
+Yet, it is neutal and anonymous.
+It is therefore not separable, as shown in example 7.
+We have noticed in Section 2 that the British system and the Borda method do not satisfy the Condorcet principle (see examples 2 and 10).
+This is not a surprise: indeed, it is possible to prove that no scoring rule can satisfy the Condorcet principle (see Moulin, 1988).

-The French system can be considered as a scoring rule with iteration: at the first stage, it uses the British system for selecting two candidates.
-The same system is then used at the second stage.
-Note that there are many ways to iterate a scoring rule (one could for example use more than two stages).
-A result by [SMI 73] shows that no iterated scoring rule is monotonic.
-The violation of monotonicity by the French system (example 19.5) is simply a consequence of this.
+The French system can be considered as a scoring rule with iteration: at the first stage, it uses the British system for selecting two candidates; the same system is then used at the second stage.
+Notice that there are many ways to iterate a scoring rule (one could for example use more than two stages).
+A result by Smith (1973) shows that no iterated scoring rule is monotonic.
+The violation of monotonicity by the French system (example 5) is just a consequence of this.